libsdl-org/sdlwiki/SDL_mixer/Mix_SetPostMix.md

 add it into the next callback, or resample the buffer to a smaller size to speed it up, etc).

-The <code>arg</code> pointer supplied here is passed to the callback as-is, for whatever the callback might want to do with it (keep track of some ongoing state, settings, etc).
+The `arg` pointer supplied here is passed to the callback as-is, for whatever the callback might want to do with it (keep track of some ongoing state, settings, etc).

 Passing a NULL callback disables the post-mix callback until such a time as a new one callback is set.